-The treatment volume necessary to achieve the required treatment efficiency shall be captured by the greenroof/cistern system and used for irrigation of the greenroof plants or other landscaping.
-The required nutrient load reduction is set forth in the performance standards in Section 5.1.1 of this Manual.
+The treatment volume necessary to achieve the required treatment efficiency will be captured by the greenroof/cistern system and used for irrigation of the greenroof plants or other landscaping.
+The required nutrient load reduction is set forth in the performance standards in Section 3.1.1. of this Manual.